The Tuskegee Syphilis Experiment

 And I mean, even though it's developed by leaps and leaps and bounds and it's now Tuskegee University, like you said, it was a black eye.

-But even worse than that, everybody calls this, including us, the Tuskegee Experiment.
+But even worse than that, everybody calls this, including us, the Tuskegee experiment.
+They don't call it the Public Health Service syphilis experiment or the U.S.

 government syphilis experiment.